Obamacare Preventive Care

 What Preventive Services are Covered Under ObamaCare?

 Preventive care covers everything from immunizations, shots, screenings and tests.
-You’ll also get yearly check-ups at additional cost.
+You’ll also get a free annual wellness visit on all major medical which can be used to facilitate preventive care.
 We have a full list of services below.

 Why Cover Preventive Services?

-Waiting to treat illness until a person is sick, instead of focusing on prevention, has had a direct effect on the rising health care costs in the U.S. and has caused many Americans to put off seeing a doctor until it’s too late due to cost.
-Preventive care helps you stay healthy.
-A doctor isn’t someone to see only when you’re sick.
+Waiting to treat illness until a person is sick, instead of focusing on prevention, has had a direct effect on the rising health care costs in the U.S. Many Americans put off seeing a doctor until it’s too late due to cost.
+By making key preventive services free it helps Americans stay healthy.
+A doctor shouldn’t be someone to see only when you’re sick.
 Doctors also provide services that help keep you healthy.

 Though It Would Save Insurers Money They Frequently Would Not Cover Disease Prevention Exams